lazy-encrypted/Project-X/README.md

 • img2sdat, licensed under the MIT License
 • platform_build (ext4_utils, f2fs_utils, signapk), licensed under the Apache License 2.0
 • smali, multiple licenses

+# Accountability

+#include <std_disclaimer.h>

+/*
+* Your warranty is now void.
+*
+* I am not responsible for bricked devices, dead SD cards,
+* thermonuclear war, or you getting fired because the alarm app failed.
+Please
+* do some research if you have any concerns about doing this to your device
+* YOU are choosing to make these modifications, and if
+* you point the finger at me for messing up your device, I will laugh at you.
+*
+* I am also not responsible for you getting in trouble for using any of the
+* features in this ROM, including but not limited to Call Recording, secure
+* flag removal etc.
+*/